jariarkko/arch-model-t/acks.md

 ... (missing many people... did we have minutes other than the list of actions?) ...

+Thanks for specific comments on this text to:
+Ronald van der Pol.

 Finally, the authors would like to thank numerous other people for insightful comments and discussions in this space.